AgathePons/API_base_tools/README.md

 This app implements various strong and usefull tools to help :

 - Back developer to build the API
-- Front deveoper to use the API
+- Front developer to use the API

 ## For the back developer